MycoAI/MycoAI.github.io/_posts/2020-07-28-CNN-improves-fungal-classification.md

 layout: post
 ---

-[Our paper](https://www.nature.com/articles/s41598-020-69245-y) titled "Convolutional neural networks improve fungal classification" on applying the deep learning approach for fungal classification has been published.
+[Our paper](https://www.nature.com/articles/s41598-020-69245-y) titled "Convolutional Neural Networks Improve Fungal Classification", which applies the deep learning approach to fungal classification, has been published.

 <b>Abstract: </b>Sequence classification plays an important role in metagenomics studies.
 We assess the deep neural network approach for fungal sequence classification as it has emerged as a successful paradigm for big data classification and clustering.